ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## ACK_CLIENT_VCID {#capsule-ack-virtual}

-The ACK_CLIENT_VCID capsule type is sent by the client in response to an ACK_TARGET_CID capsule that contains a virtual connection ID.
+The ACK_CLIENT_VCID capsule type is sent by the client in response to an ACK_CLIENT_CID capsule that contains a virtual connection ID.

 ~~~
 Acknowledge Client VCID Capsule {